kittenparry/kittylogrecorder/README.md

 `path_dir`: directory path (`.` for the current directory)
 `name_filename`: filename

 Default file path is `Other/myLogs.txt` for my own use.
-You can also enable editing of the directory and filename fields if need be.